ixpantia/prodverse/docs/en/get_started/shiny_in_prod.md

 # Faucet docker image tags have two components:
 # 1. The faucet version
 # 2. The R version
-# For this example we will use faucet 0.4.2 and R 4.3
+# For this example we will use faucet with R 4.3
-# Be sure to check what the latest version is
+# This will pull the latest version of faucet with R 4.3
-# and use that instead.
 FROM ixpantia/faucet:r4.3

 # Install the required packages